malexanderboyd/ThreatBOOM/README.md

 ## :boom: ThreatBoom :boom:

-[2020 UPDATE]
+READ ME FIRST
 ==============
 The ransomware tracker that was used to build the visualizer shut down in December 2019.

 This project could be easily hooked up to another data feed.
+Also, this project is left intentionally vulnerable to aid in testing security products
 -----

 An visualization tool for ransomware.